-- Promoting an organisation where people are treated with respect and dignity and where no form of intimidation or harassment is or will be tolerated; - Creating a positive inclusive culture with a shared commitment to respecting diversity and difference and to encouraging good relations between people of different groups; - Taking reasonable steps to prevent any form of harassment, direct or indirect discrimination or victimisation; - Taking reasonable steps to make sure that no learner, staff member or job applicant is placed at a disadvantage by stipulated requirements or conditions that are unreasonable or irrelevant; - Consulting with staff, learners and partners on issues relating to Equality and Diversity; - Actively working to raise the awareness of learners to the importance of equality and diversity issues and DBC Trainings expectations of them to contribute to a safe and inclusive environment; - Fully embed this policy within the recruitment, on-boarding, delivery of apprenticeship training with both employers and apprentices. - Developing a curriculum offer that meets the needs of our wide community and supports underrepresented groups;
+- Promoting an organisation where people are treated with respect and dignity and where no form of intimidation or harassment is or will be tolerated; - Creating a positive inclusive culture with a shared commitment to respecting diversity and difference and to encouraging good relations between people of different groups; - Taking reasonable steps to prevent any form of harassment, direct or indirect discrimination or victimisation; - Taking reasonable steps to make sure that no learner, staff member or job applicant is placed at a disadvantage by stipulated requirements or conditions that are unreasonable or irrelevant; - Consulting with staff, learners and partners on issues relating to Equality and Diversity; - Actively working to raise the awareness of learners to the importance of equality and diversity issues and DBC Training's expectations of them to contribute to a safe and inclusive environment; - Fully embed this policy within the recruitment, on-boarding, delivery of apprenticeships and other training with both employers and apprentices. - Developing a curriculum offer that meets the needs of our wide community and supports underrepresented groups;

-- The collection, analysis and reporting on a range of data that will identify areas of inequality and the development of appropriate strategies and actions that will address those inequalities; - Assessment of all potential learners or job applicants on their individual merits and their ability to undertake employment, training and education successfully; - Making reasonable adjustments to ensure learners and staff are supported to participate and achieve.
-This includes those with physical or mental impairments as defined by the Disability Discrimination Act; - Ensuring all employees complete Mandatory Equality and Diversity training - Providing suitable training and support for staff so that they have the skills, knowledge and confidence to implement equality and diversity throughout their work; - Equality principles specific to employment
+- The collection, analysis and reporting on a range of data that will identify areas of inequality and the development of appropriate strategies and actions that will address those inequalities; - Assessment of all potential learners or job applicants on their individual merits and their ability to undertake employment, training and education successfully; - Making reasonable adjustments to ensure learners and staff are supported to participate and achieve in accordance with our role as an Education Provider. - Ensuring all employees complete Mandatory Equality and Diversity training - Providing suitable training and support for staff so that they have the skills, knowledge and confidence to implement equality and diversity throughout their work; - Equality principles specific to employment